The previous page closed with

 Energy Conservation

-articulated as structural features of the wave equation, in direct contrast
+Those qualitative inversions, articulated as structural features of the wave

-with the parabolic case.
-We now sharpen the contrast with one quantitative
+equation in contrast with the parabolic case, are now sharpened with one

-statement: the wave equation admits a conserved quantity, and the form this
+quantitative statement.
+The wave equation admits a conserved quantity, and the form

 natural quantity is the \(L^2\) mass \(\int u^2\,dx\), which is monotonically